kgallimore/wc3MultiTool/README.md

 OBS Websockets (Recommended)

 - [Download and install the latest full release from the Github repo](https://github.com/obsproject/obs-websocket/releases)
+- If you run into an error on open, you may need to manually install the [Microsoft C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+- If you are running this on a VM with no audio device, it is recommended to install a [virtual audio device](https://vb-audio.com/Cable/) otherwise Warcraft will show an error on start.
 - If OBS is running locally and the port is unchanged leave the OBS address blank and use the default address.
 - Input the password if you specified any
 - Input the desired scene names (Case sensitive)